Programs & Events

 Cedar Lake Beach began with donated property with additional property acquired in 1990 to extend the beach.

 Wall Lake Beach began with donated property in 1985.
-In 1988, 2 additional lots were acquired to help with parking space.
+In 1988, 2 additional lots were acquired to help with parking spaces.
 This property is maintained as a public beach with picnic tables, port-o-john, and a trash can available during the summer season.

 Shipshewana Lake Park became a county park in 1976.
 In 1981, an additional lot was donated to increase the park's size.
-In 1983 and 1996, improvements were made - including a pavilion, a new well, and a playground.
+In 1983 and 1996, improvements were made, including a pavilion, a new well, and a playground.

 Cedar Lake Fen is a 31-acre property acquired in 2020 on the east side of Cedar Lake.
 Efforts are to maintain/create a desirable habitat for endangered wildlife.